![]() |

 When the vehicle stopped to turn onto the main road, her mirth vanished. (p.56)

-Despite not having been in direct control of the vehicle as it hurtled down the freeway (weaving between traffic while swerving dangerously to avoid harmless plastic bags that happen to blow into its path), Zelu decides in this final moment that the self-driving car is a device just as useful to her as the wheelchair which she uses to move around.
+Despite not having been in direct control of the vehicle as it hurtled down the freeway (weaving through traffic while swerving dangerously to avoid harmless plastic bags that happen to blow into its path), Zelu decides in this final moment that the self-driving car is a device just as useful to her as the wheelchair which she uses to move around.
 In the process, she begins thinking of this entity not as an automated creation with its own will, but instead an extension of her body.
-Moreover, much as with Zelu's earlier observation that the SUV is like a NoBody from her novel, Zelu's new conviction that the self-driving car actually is an extension of her will comes with an additional parallel between this technology and the book she has just written.
+Moreover, much as with Zelu's earlier observation that the SUV is like a NoBody from her novel, Zelu's new conviction that the self-driving car actually is an extension of her being comes with an additional parallel between this technology and the book she has just written.

 She watched the SUV leave, her heart rate slowing, a sense of normalcy returning to her.
 And then that relief became euphoria.
 She could call this cab anytime she needed.
 She could move herself around without any human's aid.
 This SUV would help her--no, it could be like an extension of her.
 She could be like a robot with built-in wheels ready to carry her whenever she wanted.